 I had never heard of the notion of depression being anger turned inward until I heard about it indirectly while I was in hospital after a suicide attempt.
 My primary nurse kept asking me what I was angry about.
 She was insistent that I must have been angry about something to have tried to kill myself.
-She seemed annoyed when I assured her that no, I wasn’t angry, and anger had nothing to do with anything.
+When I assured her that no, I wasn’t angry, and anger had nothing to do with anything, she seemed annoyed with me.

 She wasn’t the only nurse with weird ideas; another thought I was depressed because I was single.
-I dismissed the anger as a random quirky belief, but I later discovered that this anger turned inward business goes back to Sigmund Freud.
+I dismissed the anger as a random quirky belief, but I later discovered that this anger turned inward business is an established thing that goes back to Sigmund Freud.
+It was also a popular perspective in the field of psychiatry in decades past.

 A journal article by Busch, written from a psychodynamic perspective, has this to say: